 Let’s face it, some photographers can be aggressive and annoying—especially the ones we meet in those crowded iconic landscape photography locations.

-Below is a humorous and “politically incorrect” look at the top ten idiots we often encounter during our photographic travels:
+Below is a humorous and “very politically incorrect” look at the top ten idiots we often encounter during our photographic travels:

-- The Clone: This is the amateur photographer who will set up right next to you, even when there’s ample space to spread out.
-These copycats don’t understand how wide angle lenses work (often drifting into your frame) nor the invisible personal bubble that surrounds you and your tripod (yes, my tripod doesn’t like being touched there, lol).
+The Clone: This is the amateur photographer who will set up right next to you, even when there’s ample space to spread out.
+These copycats don’t understand how wide-angle lenses work (often drifting into your frame) nor the invisible personal bubble that surrounds you and your tripod (yes, my tripod doesn’t like being touched there, lol).
 And wherever you move, they follow you around like a lost puppy—emulating every shot, angle and vantage point.
 “Like dude.
 Seriously.
 I’m photographing a leaf.
 Now move on, there’s nothing new to see here.”
-Chinese photographers are notorious for copying our shots, which shouldn’t surprise you.
-If you really want to have some fun when the buses show up, set up your tripod in the most meaningless spot you can possibly find and pretend like you’re photographing something epic.
+If you really want to have some fun when photographing in a busy location, set up your tripod in the most meaningless spot you can possibly find and pretend like you’re photographing something epic.
 Chances are pretty high that your actions will attract a few clones.
 Of course, the worst clones are the ones who ask for advice beyond a question or two.
 Yea, I’m all about paying it forward.
 But next time I’m bringing my Square credit card reader.
 BTW, I now accept American Express.

 If we ever do find ourselves at a tripod hole, we would be wise to follow the words of Rodney King, when he so poignantly said, “Can’t we all just get along?”
 Unfortunately for some selfish photographers, these words often ring hollow.